 Since our inception, we have not generated sufficient revenues from our operations to continue to fund the development and expansion of our business.
 To date, we have funded a significant portion of our operations through the sale of our equity securities.
-As of December 31, 2021 and September 30, 2022, we had cash of \$100,012 and \$, respectively.
-We estimate that the net proceeds from this offering will be approximately \$ million, based upon an initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+As of December 31, 2021 and September 30, 2022, we had cash of , respectively.
+We estimate that the net proceeds from this offering will be \$100,012 and \$ approximately \$ million, based upon an initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect that the net proceeds from this offering and our existing cash will be sufficient to fund our current operations through at least from the date of this prospectus.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other third-party funding or a combination of these approaches.
 Raising funds may present challenges including, but not limited to, as a result of the ongoing Coronavirus ("COVID-19") pandemic.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or based upon specific strategic considerations.

 Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our products and services.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of our stockholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our shares to decline.
 The sale of additional equity or convertible securities may dilute our stockholders.
+In addition, the future issuance of shares of Class B common stock may be dilutive to the holders of Class A common stock, particularly with respect to their voting power.
 The incurrence of indebtedness would result in increased fixed payment obligations and we may be required to agree to certain restrictive covenants, such as limitations on our ability to make certain dividends, incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.